cockroachdb/docs/tutorials/katacoda/build-python-app/step1.md

 To get you started, we're installing the Python psycopg2 driver, installing CockroachDB, and then starting a single-node demo cluster.

-Once CockroachDB is running, take note of the `(sql/tcp)` connection string in the SQL shell welcome text and then click **Continue**.
+Once you see a prompt like `root@127.0.0.1:38807/defaultdb>`, take note of the port number (the number following the colon).
+You will use it in your app's connection string later.

+Then click **Continue**.